 ARTICLE III.
 ORGANIZATION Section 1.
 Executive Committee

-CLAUSE A. COMPOSITION.— The Section shall be governed by an Executive Committee composed of the President, President-elect, Vice-President, Secretary, Treasurer, Section Representative, Newsletter Editor, Conservation Affairs Committee Chairman, and the President of each Chapter within the Section or a designee selected by the Chapter or an appointee selected by the Section President unless a Chapter includes more than one state in which case the Chapter President or the Section President shall appoint a representative from each state within such chapters, one per state, unless such representatives are elected or otherwise provided for in Chapter bylaws.
+CLAUSE A. COMPOSITION.— The Section shall be governed by an Executive Committee composed of the President, President-elect, Past-President, Secretary, Treasurer, Section Representative, Conservation Affairs Committee Chairman, Student Affairs Chairman, and the President of each Chapter within the Section or a designee selected by the Chapter or an appointee selected by the Section President unless a Chapter includes more than one state in which case the Chapter President or the Section President shall appoint a representative from each state within such chapters, one per state, unless such representatives are elected or otherwise provided for in Chapter bylaws.
 The above does not apply to student chapters.
-The Student Affairs Committee shall appoint a student member as their representative to the Executive Committee.
+Nonvoting members include the Chairs of the Audit, Awards, Operations and Communications Committees.

 CLAUSE B. DUTIES.— The Executive Committee shall be responsible for the affairs and funds of the Section, and decide policies and procedures between the annual meetings of the Section.
 The Executive Committee shall be authorized to publish position statements pertaining to issues within the Section's area of jurisdiction: (1) when the content of the statement falls within the established policy of The Wildlife Society, and (2) in the absence of existing Society position statements.
 No position statement will be issued that may be in conflict with the policy of The Wildlife Society without prior approval of The Wildlife Society Council.
 It shall fill, for unexpired terms or until the next regular election, vacancies occurring in the Executive Committee; recommend changes in the Bylaws; appoint Editors for publications of the Section, to serve at its discretion; and perform such other duties as prescribed herein.
 Any action of the Executive Committee may be overruled by a two-thirds majority vote of the full voting membership of the Section.